ADLenehan/Inroad/index.md

 Hi there!
 Something that we've noticed at Inroad is that there's a lot of great Product Management content on the internet, and luckily enough, a lot of it is free!
 We've tried to consolidate all the best resources we've found around the internet and organize it into a syllabus of sorts.

 Of course, we understand that every organization asks something different of its Product function.
 There are drastic differences between an early-stage startup looking for product market fit and a well-established company looking to capitalize on existing customer relationships.
-We believe the material below is applicable across the board.
-Established companies should be thinking about approaching new businesses like startups to avoid being disrupted.
-Startups should also be aware of how short-term traction can inform long-term strategy planning.
+We believe the material below is applicable pretty much across the board, but have made some distinctions between new and existing products (or features).

-We've also separated out the "Problem Space" from the "Solution Space."
-A lot of the available resources in the Product Management space today dive deeply into solutions and execution, but we think what separates great Product Managers from the rest is a more complete understanding of the problems they're trying to solve.
-We'll get into that a bit more later.

 We've enabled comments using Disqus, so please feel free to leave any feedback in the comments section on the right.
 As usual, also feel free to email us at [hello@inroad.co](mailto:hello@inroad.co)!